robertbraeutigam/scan/README.md

 The Quality of Service of SCAN is not as clear-cut as "At most once", "At least once" or "Exactly Once".
-That is because the purpose of the network is not just getting data, but also *controlling* devices based on the most current data available as fast as possible.
+That is because the purpose of the network is not just getting data, but also *controlling* devices based on the most current data available.

 SCAN guarantees that *the most current data* is delivered *as fast as possible* at all times.